DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 Instead of focusing on the-body-with-organs, we focus on its relations.
 As clinicians, we may go from asking the familiar epistemological questions of “what is the body?
-What is the structure and function of bones, muscles, joints, and how do we fix them?” to instead asking,“what does the body do?”
+What is the structure and function of bones, muscles, joints, and how do we fix them?” to instead asking, “what does the body do?”
 What are its political, philosophical, cultural, biological, physical, psychological relations?
 How have those relations been affected?
 How might we create new relations, introduce old relations, or strengthen current ones?